Killing of Dijon Kizzee: Protests

-Protests continued.
-By September 6, the demonstrations had escalated to clashes, with deputies firing projectiles and tear gas at the crowds and arresting 35 people over four nights of unrest.

 August

 August 31

-Immediately after the shooting, hundreds of Black Lives Matter protesters gathered at the shooting scene and then marched to the police station, where they remained into early next morning Vandalism was reported, but no violence nor arrests.
+Immediately after the shooting, hundreds of Black Lives Matter protesters gathered at the shooting scene and then marched to the police station, where they remained into early next morning.
+Vandalism was reported, but no violence nor arrests.
 Protesters also spray-painted inflammatory messages outside the station.

 September

 September 4

-A protest which began at 4 p.m. and quickly swelled to about two hundred to three hundred people called for law-enforcement agencies to be defunded and asked attendees to vote Los Angeles County District Attorney Jackie Lacey out of office.
-Police fired at least three nonlethal warning shots at 8:30 p.m., but no one appeared to have breached the line.
+A protest, which began at 4pm and quickly swelled to 200-300 people, called for law-enforcement agencies to be defunded and asked attendees to vote Los Angeles County District Attorney Jackie Lacey out of office.
+Police fired at least three nonlethal warning shots at 8:30pm, but no one appeared to have breached the line.
 A spokesperson with the Sheriff's Office said protesters started throwing rocks and bottles at deputies.
-By 8:43 p.m. police declared the crowd an unlawful assembly and gave protesters ten minutes to disperse.
+By 8:43pm, police declared the crowd an unlawful assembly and gave protesters ten minutes to disperse.

 September 6

-Twelve protesters, two of them minors, were arrested when demonstrations turned violent.
+Twelve protesters, including two minors, were arrested when demonstrations turned violent.
 According to police, the protesters threw chunks of concrete, bricks and rocks.
 Protesters wearing helmets and carrying shields also launched mortars at the deputies, according to a police spokesperson.
 No injuries nor property damage was reported.